alyssadata/Longevity_Engineering/01_HALLMARKS/02_telomere_attrition.md

 A cell can tolerate many forms of stress for a while.
 But once telomeres become critically short or uncapped, the consequences can be structural:

-- replication limits become more binding
+- replication limits become more constraining
 - stem and progenitor cell function declines
 - senescence increases
 - tissue renewal weakens